Adam Kolarek: New York Mets

 Kolarek spent some time with the big league club during 2014 spring training.
 Back with Binghamton for that year's regular season, his ERA was 6.07 in 48 relief appearances, though he had a 1.12 mark in six games for the Gigantes de Carolina in the Puerto Rican Winter League.

 He spent 2015 with Binghamton.
 He tied for fourth in the Eastern League with 51 appearances.
 He then pitched for the Gigantes de Carolina in the Puerto Rican League for a second consecutive year.

-Baltimore Orioles

-Kolarek signed a minor league contract with the Baltimore Orioles on October 23, 2015, and was assigned to the Double-A Bowie Baysox.

 Tampa Bay Rays

+On October 23, 2015, Kolarek signed a minor league contract with the Baltimore Orioles organization and was assigned to the Double-A Bowie Baysox.

-On December 10, 2015, the Tampa Bay Rays selected Kolarek in the Triple-A phase of the Rule 5 draft.
+On December 10, 2015, the Tampa Bay Rays selected Kolarek in the minor league phase of the Rule 5 draft.
 He split the 2016 season between the Triple-A Durham Bulls and the Double-A Montgomery Biscuits, posting a 3-4 record and 3.13 ERA in 47 appearances between the two teams, holding left-handers to limited lefties to a .143 average.
-On November 7, 2016, he elected free agency.
+Kolarek elected free agency following the season on November 7, 2016.